lsst-dm/dmtn-061/index.rst

 increase in run-time of :math:`\sim 75\%`.
 This is likely due to the need to increase the dimensions of the convolution kernels and stamps upon which PSF matching is performed to ensure that the larger PSF of the pre-convolved science exposure is fully included.
+Plus the extra convolution, which takes :math:`\sim 10` seconds on my machine on the single DECam CCD exposure.

 1.2.
 AL Decorrelation
 ---------------------